 The Miracle Metal: Aluminum

 You don’t have to look far to find an aluminum supplier in the Philippines.
 In fact, you might have quite a few within your vicinity.
 You’d be surprised at the sheer amount of aluminum you’re using in your everyday life.
 You might be using it now as you’re reading this article.
 Aluminum can be found everywhere and we mean everywhere.
-It’s in your car, your phone, your computer, your cooking utensils, and even in your food.
+It’s in your car, your phone, your computer, your cooking utensils, your food, and even your home’s windows.
+Aluminum is indeed everywhere – even in the places we don’t know about.

 We have an almost infinite supply of aluminum as it makes up 8.1% of the Earth’s crust.
 This makes it the most abundant metal and the 3rd most abundant element in the crust, and the reason it can be found everywhere and is in virtually everything we use.
 Due to its abundance and many uses, aluminum has been given the title “miracle metal.”